quenzvezda/tokopaedi-frontend/README.md

 - IAM role/permission mapping aligned with the provided seed (catalog/profile permissions).
 - Profile service returns the seeded store for the seller account and allows CRUD operations locally.
 - Auth refresh endpoint keeps the chosen account logged in so gated pages remain accessible for UI work and screenshots.

+### Capturing UI screenshots in mock mode

+- Open the dev server with MSW enabled as shown above (include `--host 0.0.0.0` when running inside a container so automation tools can reach it).
+- Navigate directly to protected routes such as `/profile`—the selected mock account is already authenticated, so modals like the avatar cropper can be opened without a real backend.
+- Use your preferred tooling (Playwright, browser devtools, etc.) to trigger UI interactions and take screenshots for design reviews or regression evidence.

 When MSW is enabled, network calls that are not mocked are passed through to the real backend (if available).